jmcmorris/CreaDocs/src/api/siege.world.rst

    .. attribute:: uid

-       |      Unique indentifier for this world
+       |      Unique identifier for this world

 WorldInfo